-For much more in depth and practical advice on clearing the rubbish out of your cupboards and changing your habits around food, I highly suggest you also read my post ‘Eating Clean in 10 Easy Steps’ as it will show you foolproof and simple ways of overcoming bad habits and how to change your diet for life.
+For more in-depth and practical advice on clearing the rubbish out of your cupboards and changing your habits around food, please also read my post Eating Clean in 10 Easy Steps as it will give you some simple ways of overcoming your bad food habits and set you on the right track.

-HEALTHY FOODS – TOP 10 SUPERFOODS ON A BUDGET
+HEALTHY FOODS – TOP 10 SUPER FOODS ON A BUDGET

 2. SWEET POTATOES

 Swap your normal frozen chips and white potatoes for sweet potatoes.
 You can chip them, mash them, roast them, or do pretty much anything you would normally do with your potatoes.

 Benefits:- Sweet potatoes are one of nature’s highest forms of beta carotene which is down to their bright orange colour pigment.
 They drastically up your blood levels of Vitamin A and antioxidants; and also contain high levels of other nutrients such as vitamin C, manganese, copper, and an array of B vitamins.

 They are high in fiber and low GI – meaning they are perfect for keeping blood sugar stable and slashing your risk of type 2 diabetes along with many other diseases, especially if you eat them alongside lots of other high antioxidant and low GI foods.

 Blueberries have one of the highest levels of phytonutrient’s out of ALL the common fruits and vegetables and can be bought cheaply when in season, or frozen at other times of the year.

 Add them to breakfast cereals, smoothies, or make ice cream from them by whizzing them up in a blender with chunks of frozen ripe banana and a little coconut milk, or even some cacao powder for a chocolate flavour.
 If you make it thick enough it makes an absolutely delicious and healthy dessert – a bit like chocolate pudding!